-- The flow feels like being highly connected.
+- It feels like being highly connected.
 It’s like something is happening through you.

-- The flow is an ecstatic state.
+- It is an ecstatic state.
 It’s the opposite of boredom and longing for the weekend as soon as your alarm goes off on Monday mornings.

-- When in flow, you are fully alive.
+- You are fully alive.
 You are in harmony with what you do and with what surrounds you.
 You are fully in control.

-- During flow, concentration is like breathing.
+- Concentration is like breathing.
 It comes naturally.

-- The flow is so rewarding that the end-goal is nothing but an excuse for the process.
+- It is so rewarding that the end-goal is nothing but an excuse for the process.

 Flow is a peak state of performance which feels effortless, liberating and satisfying.
 Everything simply flows.
 To truly understand it, you must experience it.